bailey27/cppcryptfs/INSTALL.md

 http://www.activestate.com/activeperl/downloads

-nasm (Netwide Assembler) is available from here http://www.nasm.us/
+nasm (The Netwide Assembler) is available from here http://www.nasm.us/

 For git, the git that comes with cygwin works well.  git is not selected in the cygwin install by default.
 You will need to select it.